About Audience Signals Performance Max: Google Ads Help - The Real Explanation

 The “Signals Don’t Matter” Myth

 Signals matter economically, not tactically.
-They determine whether the machine starts aligned or misaligned.
+They determine whether the machine starts aligned or misaligned, and are crucial even when managing a single campaign in Performance Max.

 The Protective Truth About Audience Signals in Performance Max